YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 *Manual Import*
 Hover on the '+' on left side of the screen, then 'New Dashboard' & 'Import'.
-Copy & paste the content of the Trident_Dashboard_Std.json file in this directory.
+Copy & paste the content of the _Trident_Dashboard_Std.json_ file in this directory.
-The _issue_ with this method is that if the Grafana POD restart, the dashboard will be lost...
+The _issue_ with this method is that if the Grafana POD restarts, the dashboard will be lost...

 *Persistent Dashboard*
 The idea here would be to create a ConfigMap pointing to the Trident dashboard json file: